Deir al-Balah: Government

 Deir al-Balah's first village council was established in 1946 and an elected local government continued to administer the city until 1982 when the Israeli military authorities dissolved the council and appointed a mayor.
 In 1994 Deir al-Balah gained the status of a city by the Palestinian Authority (PNA).
 The Palestinian president, Yasser Arafat, appointed Samir Mohammed Azayiza as mayor until 2000 when he replaced him with Sami Abu Salim, a wealthy businessman from the city.
 The services and functions of the municipality include city planning, infrastructure maintenance and repair, providing utilities, school administration and garbage collection.

 A 15-member municipal council currently administers Deir al-Balah.
 Although thought to be a stronghold of Fatah, Hamas members defeated Fatah's candidates in the 2005 Palestinian municipal elections by a large margin, taking 13 seats.
 Despite their political affiliations, all candidates ran as Independents.
 Two female candidates also gained seats.
-Local sheikh, school operator and Hamas member Ahmad Harb Kurd garnered the most votes making him the current head of the municipality.
+Local sheikh, school operator and Hamas member Ahmad Harb Kurd garnered the most votes.